sflamcs/sflamcs/README.md

 - 👋 Hi, I’m @sflamcs
 - 👀 I’m interested in drawing, reading comics, watching anime
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning jQuery
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...